dstelljes/container-project/book/Distribution/Stacks.md

 $ docker run -it -p 61000:3000 --link redis1:redis voting-app
 ```

 We get no errors this time.
 If we visit [http://localhost:61000](http://localhost:61000), we can now see everything is working properly.
 This, however, would be very hard to setup if we had more than two things in our stack.
-The proper way to do this is to use Docker compose.
+The proper way to do this is to use Docker Compose.

 ### Docker Compose

+Docker Compose is a tool to define and run multi-container Docker applications.
+This allows us to run a single command and have our whole stack statup and shutdown at once.

-Let's utilize Docker compose to do this so we can do this all in one step.
+Let's utilize Docker Compose to do this so we can do this all in one step.
 We start by making a `docker-compose.yml` file:

 ```
 version: '2'